SetaSimo/BlazorDrop/README.md

 # BlazorDrop

-**BlazorDrop** is a lightweight and flexible Blazor component library for building searchable, lazy-loaded dropdowns with support for virtual scrolling, async filtering, custom templates, and both single- and multi-select modes.
+**BlazorDrop** is a lightweight Blazor component library that provides customizable dropdowns with async loading, search, and virtualization support.

 ## Features